Mandy Sayer

 Mandy Sayer (born 1963) is an Australian novelist and narrative non-fiction writer.

 She was born in 1963 in the Sydney suburb of Marrickville, the third of three children.
 She began writing poetry and stories at the age of six.
 Her parents separated when she was aged ten.
 In 1983, she travelled to the United States with her father Gerry, a jazz drummer.
 To earn a living, they busked on the streets of New York City, New Orleans and Colorado for three years; Gerry played drums and Mandy tap danced.
 Her first memoir, Dreamtime Alice (1998), was based on these experiences.
-It was published to acclaim in Australia, the U.S., the U.K., Germany, and Brazil, and won the 2000 National Biography Award and Australian Audio Book of the Year.
+It was published to acclaim in Australia, the United States, the United Kingdom, Germany, and Brazil, and won the 2000 National Biography Award and Australian Audio Book of the Year.

 In 1985 in New Orleans during Mardi Gras she met Yusef Komunyakaa, an African-American war poet (later to win a Pulitzer Prize).
 They discovered a mutual interest in jazz and the novels of Patrick White.
 That year they married, and he became a professor at Indiana University, where she studied for an MA in English and Creative Writing. and where she became a member of the Bill Evans Dance Company.
 She also studied narrative non-fiction writing with the celebrated author, Maxine Hong Kingston.
 During this time, she won the Vogel Award for her first novel, Mood Indigo (1990), which was followed by Blind Luck (1993), and The Cross (1995).
 Sayer and Komunyakaa divorced in 1995, after the birth of his child from a one-night stand he had with a former girlfriend.
 During their marriage, Sayer miscarried one child and terminated another pregnancy against Komyunakaa's wishes.
 She discusses this in her third memoir, The Poet's Wife (2014), the writing of which was prompted by the 2003 murder-suicide of Komunyakaa’s subsequent partner, Reetika Vazirani, and their two-year-old son, Jehan.